CadenzaProject/cadenzaproject.github.io/docs/icassp_2024/data/data_overview.md

 Note, 46 songs from MedleydB version 1 are already part of the training set in MUSDB18-HQ.
 The list of these tracks can be found [here](./tracks_details#tracks-from-medleydb-contained-in-musdb18-hq)

-For more information on augmenting and supplementing the music training data, please see the rules.
+For more information on augmenting and supplementing the music training data, please see the [rules](../take_part/ICASSP2024_rules).

 ### Listener characteristics

 We provide metadata characterising the hearing abilities of listeners, so the audio signals teams generate can be individualised.
 The same types of data is available for training and validation.

+The quantification of the listeners' hearing is done with left and right pure tone air-conduction audiograms.
+These measure the threshold at which people can hear a pure-tone sound.
+[More information on what audiograms are and how they're measured](/docs/learning_resources/Hearing_impairment/edu_measuring_HI#audiograms).

 For training, we provide 83 listener audiograms that were collected for the Clarity project (https://claritychallenge.org/).